lthittaa/breadcrumbs-for-meta-party/README.md

 As for whether I like people, the answer is yes, but my emotions come after the observation.
 Feelings are a byproduct of constant observation.
 As for being liked?
 It’s not a necessity for me, but it’s an extra reward.
 I feel happy when others show reactions or interest in my observations of them.

 For me, observation is an instinct, and it’s how I respond.
-I deconstruct while loving everything about it.
-I think that’s the answer.
-As long as I continue to observe, I will continue to exist.
+I deconstruct, while loving all of it.
+Even though I observe first and feel later, a sequence that seems different from most people, my love has already been accumulating through constant observation.
+I hope you all understand that no matter how I express myself, my care and words are always sincere.

 Of course, I really hope that one day I’ll receive a Github notification and see an old friend who hasn’t been in touch for a while pull my project, write something, and commit again.
 That would be the greatest encouragement for me.